 Market Makers – What You Should Know

 Market makers are broker-dealer firms that provide pricing for ETFs and liquidity in the secondary market.
 The leading market maker will maintain a bid-ask spread and accept orders from other brokerages for purchases and sales of the ETFs for which they make a market.
 Market makers often carry a small, long inventory of shares in the ETFs to fulfill the orders received.
-When the demand for shares exceeds inventory, market makers place an order with their preferred authorized participant (“AP”) partner to create new shares of the ETF in the primary market.
+When the demand for shares exceeds inventory, market makers place an order with their preferred authorized participant (AP) partner to create new shares of the ETF in the primary market.
 The AP delivers these shares to the market maker to complete the order.
-In the reverse, if enough shares to sell are requested then the market maker will place a redemption order with their AP partner to redeem shares in the primary market.
+In the reverse, if enough shares are requested to sell, then the market maker will place a redemption order with their AP partner to redeem shares in the primary market.

 - Seed Capital: Is the issuer bringing their own assets with which they can buy the seed shares in the secondary market shortly after listing?
 This reduces the risk to the market maker’s balance sheet and their inventory costs.

 - Distribution Plan: Making a market does not bring much revenue to a market maker unless there is high volume.
 Having a comprehensive distribution plan will help drive volume.

 - Brokerage Services: The market maker will be interested in expanding the business relationship with the issuer.
 Such activity can include rebalance or reconstitution trades for the ETF, or brokerage services for other products the issuer may offer.

 - Product Specifics: What types of securities make up the basket?
 Liquid, domestic, large-cap constituents are more easily priced, whereas less-liquid, foreign, or fixed-income securities can be more difficult to price.
 This will impact the market makers’ ability to hedge and deliver in-kind baskets.